Giambelli and degeneracy locus formulas for classical G/P spaces: Suggestions for future research.

 \subsection{Combinatorial questions}

 There is a large body of research on the combinatorial aspects of the Schubert calculus, most all of it in the situation where the underlying Weyl group elements are {\em fully commutative} in the sense of \cite{St2}.
 By contrast, the combinatorial theory developed in \cite{BKT1, BKT2, BKT4, T4, T6, T7} is in its infancy, with many questions worth exploring further.
-In particular, we would like a deeper understanding of the connections between the formulas that appear in special cases, such as in the works cited in the introduction, which differ from those given here.
+In particular, we would like a deeper understanding of the connections between the formulas that appear in special cases, such as in the works cited in the introduction, which differ from those given here (see \cite{TW} for recent progress on this).

 We mentioned in \S \ref{tts} that the type A Stanley coefficients $c^\om_\la$ enumerate Young tableaux as well as leaves in transition trees.
-However the mixed Stanley coefficients $e^w_{\la}$ and $d^w_{\la}$ are only known to be positive through transition when $k>0$; are there alternative combinatorial formulas for them?
-In type A, Little \cite{Li} has studied the combinatorics of the Lascoux-Sch\"utzenberger tree; is there an analogue of his bijection for the $c^\om_\la$ which involves the $0$-transition trees of \cite{Bi1} and Kra\'skiewicz-Lam tableaux \cite{Kr, L1}?\,\footnote{In type B, this has recently been achieved in \cite{BHRY}.} Do the mixed Stanley coefficients include a rule which computes the Schubert structure constants on isotropic Grassmannians?
+However the mixed Stanley coefficients $e^w_{\la}$ and $d^w_{\la}$ are only known to be positive through transition when $k>0$.
+Are there alternative combinatorial formulas for them, and is there a geometric proof of their positivity?
+In type A, Little \cite{Li} has studied the combinatorics of the Lascoux-Sch\"utzenberger tree; is there an analogue of his bijection for the $c^\om_\la$ which involves the $0$-transition trees of \cite{Bi1} and Kra\'skiewicz-Lam tableaux \cite{Kr, L1}?\,\footnote{Such a bijection in Lie type B has recently been defined in \cite{BHRY}.} Do the mixed Stanley coefficients include a rule which computes the Schubert structure constants on isotropic Grassmannians?
 Some partial results on this last question are obtained in \cite[\S 2.4]{T6}.